skw/downplay/spec.md

 ## tables

 Tables in downplay are not visual representations of table structures.
 Text-based visual representations of tables are painful to maintain and structure, so this table syntax is an attempt at a more human readable and maintainable structure.
-Drawing inspiration from Jade, hashes, and coffeescript, this is a
+Drawing inspiration from Jade, json, and cson.

 	{
 	name